-Safe storage of homemade baby foods is not only essential, but necessary, as fresh foods do not contain the preservatives and additives that make store bought items last for months and years.
+Safe storage of homemade baby foods is not only essential but necessary, as fresh foods do not contain the preservatives and additives that make store-bought items last for months and years

 Luckily, safe storage is not a difficult task.
 Fresh baby foods will generally last for about 2 days in the fridge.
-Using your fridge-stored foods within this window of time ensures that baby is not exposed to potentially harmful bacteria.
-Storing extras in freezer safe packaging is a great way to keep your concoctions safe for an additional 3-6 months.
+Using your fridge-stored foods within this window of time ensures that the baby is not exposed to potentially harmful bacteria.
+Storing extras in freezer-safe packaging is a great way to keep your concoctions safe for an additional 3-6 months.
 Don't forget to label what you store with the date it was made.

 If you want to learn more about freezing and storing homemade baby food, here is a great resource with all you need to know: Everything You Want to Know About Freezing Homemade Baby Food.

-A Healthy Baby is a Happy Baby!
+A Healthy Baby Is a Happy Baby!

 All in all, providing your little one with the healthiest and most nutritious base possible is a relatively simple, certainly affordable, and overall rewarding process.

-In the long-term, both your child's health and your wallet will thank you for your efforts in concocting fresh, homemade alternatives to the packaged convenience of store bought, overly processed baby foods.
+In the long-term, both your child's health and your wallet will thank you for your efforts in concocting fresh, homemade alternatives to the packaged convenience of store-bought, overly processed baby foods.